christopherhuntley/is135-docs/NutscapeAndExploder/Part1.md

 **5. Eliminate Obsolete HTML Markup.**

-Eliminate all the obsolete tags and attributes that were used to do things that CSS is supposed to handle now.
+Delete all the obsolete tags and attributes that were used to do things that CSS is supposed to handle now.
 That includes:
 * all `FONT`, `CENTER`, `BASEFONT` tags
 * all `ALIGN`, `WIDTH`, and `SIZE` attributes from the `HR` tags
 * Bold (`B`) tags used for things that are really headings

-When deleting the tags take care not to also delete any text content.
+When deleting the tags take care not to also delete any text content between tags.
 We’ll need that.

 **6. Fix the headings.**